By: Dave Olsen

 A. Producing the Pattern – Desired product

-- The process utilizes a reusable pattern with the same details as the desired finished part.
+- The cast molding process utilizes a reusable pattern with the same details as the desired finished part.
 There is an allowance for thermal contraction or shrink.

 B. Producing the Pattern – Gates and risers: The metal delivery system

 - The pattern produced in step “A” also includes the metal pathways that will feed the desired cast product design with appropriate gating and risers.
-This drives the inevitable thermal contraction to acceptable areas (someplace other than the actual desired finished product), and manages the metal flow and needed gas venting.
+This drives the inevitable thermal contraction to acceptable areas – someplace other than the actual desired finished product.
+It also manages the metal flow and needed gas venting.

 - Patterns are made of many different materials such as wood, metal, synthetics, expandable polystyrene (EPS), and others depending on needed volume and tolerance.

 - A refractory material which is stable at high temperature (sand, in our example) is formed around the pattern.
 The material must be strong enough to hold the weight of the molten metal during casting and resistant to reaction with the metal, yet brittle enough to be readily broken away from the solidified metal after the casting cools.

 - There are a variety of sand materials that can be used to make the mold.
 The sand typically includes other materials like clay or some chemical bonding agent to strengthen it so that it will stand up to the pouring process.

 - Alternatively, the mold may be created by machining the desired shaped cavity directly into a block of sand.
 The technique is widely used during product development because design changes may be managed and implemented quickly, or for parts with infrequent usage to avoid the storage or maintenance of a physical pattern.